Timbs v. Indiana: Subsequent events

 Following the U.S. Supreme Court's decision, the Indiana Supreme Court reheard the case in June 2019 and issued a ruling in October 2019 that largely adopted Timbs' proposed standard for determining when a forfeiture is unconstitutionally excessive.
 The court then remanded the case to the trial court in Grant County to hold a new trial on excessiveness under the new standard.
 Timbs's case was reheard by the Grant County Superior Court, in February 2020.
 Two months later, the court ruled in Timbs's favor for a second time.
 "After taking into account the harshness of the punishment, the severity of the offense and [Timbs'] culpability," the court determined "by a significant margin, that Timbs has overcome his burden to establish that the harshness of the forfeiture of his 2013 Land Rover is grossly disproportional to the gravity of the underlying dealing offense and his culpability for the Land Rover's corresponding criminal use."

 The State appealed the decision, back to the Indiana Supreme Court, marking the third time that court had considered the forfeiture's constitutionality.
-(In the interim, the State agreed to return the vehicle to Timbs on the condition that he would not sell it or give it away as the case continued in court.
+In the interim, the State agreed to return the vehicle to Timbs on the condition that he would not sell it or give it away as the case continued in court.

 On this third appeal, the Indiana Supreme Court, affirmed in a 4–1 decision the trial court's' rulings that the forfeiture was unconstitutional.
 Likening the State's forfeiture action to Captain Ahab's pursuit of Moby Dick, the majority wrote that, "today, we reject the State's request to overturn precedent, as there is no compelling reason to deviate from stare decisis and the law of the case; and we conclude that Timbs met his burden to show gross disproportionality, rendering the Land Rover's forfeiture unconstitutional."

 Impact

 The U.S. Supreme Court's ruling is expected to affect the use of civil forfeiture at state and local levels, a common practice to help partially fund police forces.
 There is also speculation by supporters of criminal justice reform that the decision may affect the use of confiscation of driver's licenses to compel payment of fines and fees, as well as imprisoning those unable to pay bail or fines for otherwise minor crimes.

+The Supreme Court granted certiorari to Jouppi v.
+Alaska to hear in its 2026 term.
+In Jouppi, a bush pilot had his $95,000 plane seized by Alaska as forfeiture when the state found he had transported a six-pack of beer carried by one of his passengers, despite having paid the $1500 fine and served three days in jail for the misdemeanor, which otherwise carried a maximum $10,000 fine.
+The Alaska Supreme Court affirmed the forfeit of the plane based on the maximum possible fine rather than the fine he was actually given.
+The case asks the question of which metric should be used to evaluate when a fine is considered excessive.